Catherine, Princess of Wales: Marriage and children

 The couple married on 29 April 2011 at Westminster Abbey on St Catherine's Day.
 The day was declared a bank holiday in the United Kingdom.
-Estimates of the global audience for the wedding ranged around 300 million or more, whilst 26 million watched the event live in Britain alone.
+Estimates of the global audience for the wedding reached around 300 million, whilst 26 million watched the event live in Britain.
 Her wedding dress was designed by Sarah Burton at Alexander McQueen.
 Catherine was styled as "Her Royal Highness The Duchess of Cambridge".
-The couple were given the country home Anmer Hall, on the Sandringham House estate, as a wedding gift from the Queen.
+The couple were given Anmer Hall, a country home on the Sandringham estate, as a wedding gift from the Queen.

-Following their 2011 marriage, the couple used Nottingham Cottage as their London residence.
-In 2013 they moved into the 20-room Apartment 1A at Kensington Palace, renovated over 18 months at a cost of £4.5 million.
-It became their main residence in 2017.
-In September 2022, the family moved to Adelaide Cottage in Windsor, where they lived until October 2025.
-Forest Lodge is their current residence.

 In December 2012, St James's Palace announced that Catherine was pregnant with her first child.
-The announcement was made earlier than is usual as she had been admitted to King Edward VII's Hospital with hyperemesis gravidarum, a severe form of morning sickness.
+The announcement was made earlier than usual as she had been admitted to King Edward VII's Hospital with hyperemesis gravidarum, a severe form of morning sickness.
 She gave birth to Prince George at St Mary's Hospital, London, in July 2013.
-The severe morning sickness returned with the subsequent pregnancies, forcing Catherine to cancel her official engagements.
+The condition recurred during her subsequent pregnancies, leading Catherine to cancel official engagements.
 She gave birth to Princess Charlotte in May 2015 and to Prince Louis in April 2018.
-George, Charlotte and Louis were respectively third, fourth and fifth in the line of succession to the British throne at the times of their births.
+George, Charlotte, and Louis were respectively third, fourth, and fifth in the line of succession to the British throne at the times of their births.
 Following the death of Queen Elizabeth II, they became second, third, and fourth in line to the throne.
-William and Catherine have owned two English Cocker Spaniels, named Lupo and Orla.
+They owned an English Cocker Spaniel, Lupo, who died in 2020, and now have Orla and one of her puppies, Otto, both of the same breed.

+Following their marriage, Catherine and William continued to reside in Anglesey in a rented four-bedroom farmhouse on the Bodorgan Home Farm estate while William worked as an RAF search and rescue pilot.
+They also used Nottingham Cottage as their London residence.
+In 2013, they moved into the 20-room Apartment 1A at Kensington Palace, which had been renovated over 18 months at a cost of £4.5 million.
+It became their main residence in 2017.
+In September 2022, the family moved to Adelaide Cottage in the grounds of Windsor Castle, where they lived until October 2025.
+Forest Lodge is their current residence.

 Health

 In January 2024, Kensington Palace announced that Catherine had undergone planned abdominal surgery at the London Clinic for an undisclosed condition.
 She postponed engagements through March, prompting public speculation and conspiracy theories.

 On 22 March, in a video message, Catherine revealed that post-operative tests had found cancer and that she had begun chemotherapy in late February.
 Her leave was extended as treatment continued.

 Catherine returned to public view at Trooping the Colour in June.
 In September, she announced the end of chemotherapy and her intention to resume duties.
 In October, she met families of the victims of the 2024 Southport stabbings in her first official engagement since treatment.
-In January 2025, following a visit to the Royal Marsden Hospital, where she had received treatment, Catherine confirmed she was in remission from cancer.
+In January 2025, following a visit to the Royal Marsden Hospital, where she had received treatment, Catherine confirmed she was in remission.